krischer/LASIF/doc/tutorial/12_misfits_and_adjoint_sources.rst

 clicking will show the time frequency phase misfit as well as the calculated adjoint source.

-The windows are saved in a toml file in ``SETS/WINDOWS/``.
+The windows are saved in a toml file in *SETS/WINDOWS/*.
 This is where you can adjust the window weights.

-The misfit_gui is still under development and we are in a constant quest to improve it.
+The misfit GUI is still under development and we are on a constant quest to improve it.
 If you have any idea on how it might be improved, please contact the developers.